poojasounder/Automated-Gmail-Responder/README.md

 - Hilliard Domangue
 - Israel Ayala

+## Getting Started
-To run the project after uploading new documents,
+To run the project after uploading new documents, follow these steps:

+1. Run `python3 ingestion.py`.
+You will be prompted to enter your OpenAI API key.
 1) python3 ingestion.py
 * ## will prompt you for OPENAI API KEY
 2) gcloud builds submit --timeout=900 --tag gcr.io/cs470-rag-llm/capstone